omigroup/gltf-extensions/extensions/2.0/OMI_vehicle_body/README.md

 #### Linear Dampeners

 The `"linearDampeners"` property is a boolean that defines whether the vehicle should slow itself down when not given linear activation input for a specific direction.
-If not specified, the default value is false.
+If not specified, the default value is true.

 When linear inertia dampeners are enabled, and any number inside of `"linearActivation"` is zero, it indicates that the vehicle should attempt to come to a stop in that direction.
 This may be the brakes on a car, the reverse thrusters on a spaceship, or some other mechanism.
 For example, a spaceship with inertia dampeners should use its thrusters to slow down and stop moving when the pilot stops giving input, rather than continuing to drift in space forever.